Package Leaflet: Information for the User

 Swallow the tablets with a little water.
 Abacavir Tarbis can be taken with or without food.

-If you cannot swallow the tablets whole, you can break them and mix them with a small amount of food or drink; take the entire dose immediately.
+If you cannot swallow the tablets whole, you can break them and mix them with a small amount of food or liquid; take the whole dose immediately.

-Abacavir Tarbis helps control your condition.
-You will need to take it every day to prevent your disease from worsening.
-You may continue to develop other infections and diseases associated with HIV infection.
+Abacavir Tarbis helps to control your condition.
+You need to take it every day to control your HIV infection.
+You may still develop other infections and illnesses associated with HIV.

-Remain in contact with your doctor and do not stop taking Abacavir Tarbis without first speaking with your doctor.Tarbis
+Stay in touch with your doctor and do not stop taking Abacavir Tarbiswithout talking to your doctor first.

 How much to take